Maxim-Karpov/lrRNAseq-GAST/README.md

 ![Screenshot](318A10_cov25_wORFs_wSynteny_wSpacing_wSplicing_normal_intron_filter_highlights2.png)

 The **lrRNAseq_GAST_visualiser.ipynb** is the main notebook used for visualisation of collective BLAST alignments (pseudo Global alignment).
+The notebook contains detailed instructions of use within.

 The **bioinformatic_functions.ipynb** is required to be imported in the main file to call multiple functions from.